 More About Scarring

-No matter how skilled your hair transplant surgeon is, FUT or strip surgery will leave a linear scar in the area where the strip of hair follicles has been removed.
+No matter how skilled your hair transplant surgeon is, an FUT hair transplant will leave a linear scar in the area where the strip of hair follicles has been removed.
 Not only is the scar permanent and prominent, but there is also the risk that the scar will widen and stretch with the passage of time.
 In addition, scalp distortion is another unwanted, yet all too frequent, side effect of FUT surgery.